 House of Lords Luncheon – 9th May 2017

-The NCUP patron: The Rt Hon the Baroness Perry of Southwark and Lord Inglewood host a banquet luncheon to discuss future prospects for higher education
+The NCUP patron: The Rt Hon the Baroness Perry of Southwark and Lord Inglewood hosted a banquet luncheon to discuss future prospects for higher education

 Luncheon In the Cholmondeley Room & Terrace

 May 9th.
 2017, 12.30pm – 2.30pm

 Our Patron, Baroness Perry of Southwark hosted the NCUP luncheon together with Lord Inglewood.

 William Richard Fletcher-Vane, The Lord Inglewood MRICS is a barrister and Chartered Surveyor, and has an MA in Land Economy from Trinity College Cambridge.
 He was a Minister in John Major’s Government, serving as a Whip and Deputy Chief Whip in the House of Lords in 1995 and as a Parliamentary Under Secretary of State at the Department of National Heritage 1995-97 where he was responsible for broadcasting and heritage.
 Between 1989-1994 and 1999-2004 he was a Member of the European Parliament where he was the Conservative spokesman on Legal Affairs and Chief Whip in 1994.
 He was Chairman of the CN Group, an independent local media business based in Carlisle 2002-2016, Chairman of Carr’s Milling Industries PLC 2005-2013, and of the Reviewing Committee on the Export of Works of Art 2003-2014.
 Between 2011-2014 he was Chairman of the House of Lords Select Committee on Communications, and 2014-2015 Chairman of the Select Committee on Extradition Law.